TaoTronics TT-BH060 Review

 Our Analysis and Test Results

-The TaoTronics TT-BH060 provide the best balance of price and performance that we've found in a pair of wireless headphones, making them our top recommendation for those looking for good sound on a budget.
+The TaoTronics TT-BH060 provide a great balance of price and performance that we've found in a pair of wireless headphones, making them our top recommendation for those looking for good sound on a budget.

 The TaoTronics TT-BH060 managed to turn in at or above average performances in all of our tests, putting it just outside the echelon of top performers on our overall scoreboard.